inclusive-design/wecount.inclusivedesign.ca/README.md

 The website also uses one backend API:

-- [Airtable API](https://airtable.com/api) that serves user comments for initiatives, AI resources and tools data.
+- [Airtable API](https://airtable.com/api) that serves user comments for initiatives.
   - The production table: WeCount
   - The development table: WeCount_DEV